fxpar/lua-filters/md-to-bootstrap/README.md

 # Pandoc Lua filter : Markdown To Bootstrap

-DRAFT TOTALLY UNFINISHED
+BETA VERSION

-Project of creating a Lua filter to converts markdown to html Bootstrap components.
+Project of creating a Lua filter to convert markdown to html Bootstrap components.

 Main target: helping course creation from teachers to Learning Management Software (Moodle's main themes, like "Boost" are Bootstrap based) or web/mobile page.